Arboretum Images 10e4

 Apparently, when male wasps compete for females within the syconium they engage in violent, often fatal fights.
 Their wicked mandibles suggest they are adapted for more than chewing holes in syconium wall to release winged females like in other fig wasp species.
 Fatal fights are rare in the majority of animal species but are a common component of mate competition between wingless males of some species of fig-associated wasps.
 In fact, one study investigated fatal fighting in the nonpollinating wasp Sycoscapter australis, and about 25% of males sustained fatal injuries during the mate competition period.

-Fig Wasps in Syconia of Ficus macrophylla Near Unidentified Fig in Arboretum
+2. Fig Wasps in Syconia of Ficus macrophylla in Arboretum

 Massive trunk and surface roots of a Moreton Bay fig (Ficus macrophylla) in the Palomar College Arboretum.
 In its native Australia it is a strangler fig.

-Mature wasp-bearing syconia on Moreton Bay fig (Ficus macrophylla) in the
+Mature wasp-bearing syconia on Moreton Bay fig (Ficus macrophylla) in Palomar

-Pleistodontes froggatti from Moreton Bay fig and the smaller P. imperialis from nearby unidentified fig, both in the Palomar College Arboretum.
-I have only observed P. froggatti in Moreton Bay fig (F. macrophylla); however, P. imperialis exhibits pollinator sharing and occurs in 5 observed Ficus species, including F. rubiginosa, F. pleurocarpa, F. obliqua, F. vasta, and F. watkinsiana (at San Diego Zoo).
+Pleistodontes froggatti from Moreton Bay fig and the smaller P. imperialis from nearby rustyleaf fig, both in the Palomar College Arboretum.
+I have only observed P. froggatti in Moreton Bay fig (F. macrophylla); however, P. imperialis exhibits pollinator sharing and occurs in 5 observed Ficus species, including F. rubiginosa, F. pleurocarpa, F. obliqua, F. vasta, and F. watkinsiana.
+The latter species was observed at San Diego Zoo.

 There are some noteworthy differences between these 2 species of Pleistodontes, including shape of head, length of scape (basal segment of antennae), & toothed, mandibular appendage below head.

-Another difference between Pleistodontes froggatti and P. imperialis are the color of heads of males.
+A difference between Pleistodontes froggatti & P. imperialis males is the color of their heads.